Mozart and Salieri (opera)

 The story follows the apocryphal legend that Antonio Salieri poisoned Wolfgang Amadeus Mozart out of jealousy over the latter's music.
 Rimsky-Korsakov incorporated quotations from Mozart's Requiem and Don Giovanni into the score.
 Richard Taruskin has placed this opera in the historical context of the development of the realistic tradition in Russian opera.

 Performance history

 The first performance took place at the Solodovnikov Theater in Moscow, presented by the Moscow Private Russian Opera, Moscow on 7 December 1898 (O.S.
 25 November).
 The conductor was Iosif Truffi and scenic designer was Mikhail Vrubel.

 Feodor Chaliapin, who originated the role of Salieri, claimed to have often sung the piece as a monodrama, as the role of Mozart goes no higher than g and was within his range.

-In Britain the first UK performance was presented on 11 October 1927, again with Chaliapin as Salieri, while the first U.S. one took place in Forest Park, Pennsylvania, in 1933.
+The first UK performance in the United Kingdom was presented on 11 October 1927, again with 1948, Samuil Samosud (conductor), Stanislavsky and Nemirovich-Danchenko Theatre, Sergey Lemeshev (Mozart), Alexander Pirogov (Salieri) as Salieri, while the first U.S. one took place in Forest Park, Pennsylvania, in 1933.

 A recent UK revival took place in August 2016 at the 10th Grimeborn Festival at Arcola Theatre in London; the stage director was Pamela Schermann and musical director was Andrew Charity.